gajus/facebook-friend-rank/README.md

 ## Weights

 By default every action is valued 1.
 Every criteria can be assigned an individual weight using `setCriteriaWeight([action name, see $criteria], [numeric value])` method.

+## Roadmap

+* There are many more permissions that can improve the friend-rank accuracy that the script doesn't utilise yet, eg. `user_hometown,friends_hometown,user_interests,friends_interests`.

 ## Alternatives